cmwylie19/task-service/Scenarios/DeployInK8s.md

 ### Create a deployment in Kubernetes using kubectl

 A quick way to create a deployment in kubernetes is by using `kubectl`.
-We simply need to create a name for the deployment, in this case task-service, and point to the image from which we want to create the deployment, in this case `docker.io/cmwylie19/task-service`.
+We simply need to create a name for the deployment, in this case, task-service, and point to the image from which we want to create the deployment, in this case `docker.io/cmwylie19/task-service`.

 ```
 kubectl create deployment task-service --image=docker.io/cmwylie19/task-service:latest